OP-DSL/OPS/doc/introduction.md

 ## Licencing
 OPS is released as an open-source project under the BSD 3-Clause License.
-See the file called [LICENSE](https://github.com/OP-DSL/OPS/blob/master/LICENSE) for more information.
+See the [LICENSE](https://github.com/OP-DSL/OPS/blob/master/LICENSE) file for more information.

 ## Citing
 To cite OPS, please reference the following paper: